Luwisky/Luwisky/README.md

-#👋 Hello, I’m Monica Enyam Nkiri
+# 👋 Hello, I’m Monica Nkiri
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 I’m a Data Analyst and Data Scientist with a background in Computer Engineering, focused on using data to extract insights, build predictive models, and support data-driven decision-making.